jlazer/CIS3090FinalProject--/README.md

 Final Project
 5/8/19

+This program is allows a user to select ingredients for a sandwhich and they will get a list of what they ordered and the total cost of it.

+#Assignment:
 Assume you work part-time at a sandwich store.
 As the only employee who knows java programming, you help to write a sandwich ordering application for the store.

 When the program starts, it first shows a list/menu of sandwich breads and their prices, then asks a user to select a bread by entering a corresponding integer number.
 A sample output is as follows.